-- Achievement rate It is assumed that 80% of starts will convert to achievements. - Deadweight The current delivery of deadweight.
+- Achievement rate It is assumed that 80% of starts will convert to achievements. - Deadweight The current delivery of properties of the current facilities is subtracted as deadweight.
 This is based on average delivery across 3 years before the Covid-19 pandemic as set out below:

-14 Certified training courses through bodies including: Seafish accredited commercial fishing courses; Standards of Training, Certification and Watch keeping (STCW) training; Global Wind Organisation (GWO) certification training Marine engineering and electrical engineering; OPITO approved courses such as offshore safety and emergency training; and RYA Powerboat training.
+&lt;sup>14 Certified training courses through bodies including: Seafish accredited commercial fishing courses; Standards of Training, Certification and Watch keeping (STCW) training; Global Wind Organisation (GWO) certification training Marine engineering and electrical engineering; OPITO approved courses such as offshore safety and emergency training; and RYA Powerboat training.

-15 New Economy (2019) Unit Cost Database.
+&lt;sup>15 New Economy (2019) Unit Cost Database.
 Benchmarks inflated for 2021 prices using GDP deflator.